magarena/magarena/release/README.txt

   mtgrares for the publicity
-  Goblin Hero for providing the images for some of the symbols Rachel for making it possible to cancel image download and fixing incorrect images Melvin Zhang for implementing the Monte Carlo Tree Search AI and maintenance beholder for card implementation and improving the usability everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Goblin Hero for providing the images for some of the symbols Rachel for making it possible to cancel image download and fixing incorrect images Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes IanGrainger for contributing a patch to allow text search in the Card Explorer beholder for implmenting new cards and general usability improvements everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

-Release 1.17 (August XX, 2011)
+Release 1.17 (August QQQ, 2011)
 ============
 brought to you by beholder and melvin

-- added Modern cube (850 cards)
+- added Modern cube (QQQ cards)
 - added the following cards:
   Honor of the Pure
   Liliana's Caress